 With the price of heating these days, people will pay money and come and lug the logs away themselves.

 Arborist cost to prune a tree

-Like tree removal, you should only get an arborist to prune your trees.
-If the tree(s) in question are smaller than a single story home then they can be handled by someone else, but anything larger does require special skills to carry out such a task.
+For tree removal, you should only get an arborist to prune your trees.
+If the tree(s) in question is/are smaller than a single-story home then they can be handled by someone else, but anything larger does require special skills to carry out such a task.

 We have put together a tree pruning cost guide that covers the cost of all types of tree pruning.

 The cost for an arborist to prune a tree will vary depending on the tree type, how many branches need pruning, the tree size, obstacles etc.

 If there is great access, and the branch does not need to be lowered, it will be a lot cheaper than a branch overhanding a house for example.
 Great care will need to be taken to remove that branch safely.